tigellus/Markdown/3. Mechanical Ventilation/03. ETT & Intubation/ETT & Intubation.md

 # ~Question 2
 Which is an indication for a nasotracheal intubation?

 [WRONG] Obstructed nares
 [WRONG] Basal skull fracture
 [WRONG] Fractured facial sinuses
 [RIGHT] Macroglossia

 * Macroglossia results in obstruction of the oropharynx due to an enlarged tongue.
 Therefore, intubation via orotracheal route is not possible.
 Nasotracheal intubation via flexible bronchoscopy allows for visualization of the hypopharynx and is not blocked by the enlarged tongue.
 Indications for nasotracheal intubation include any form of limited mouth opening,intraoral masses, trismus, and angioedema.

-# ~Question 3
-Which complication of nasopharyngeal intubation is most common?
-[WRONG] Placement into the brain
-[WRONG] Nasal fracture
-[RIGHT] Epistaxis
-[WRONG] Abscess

-* The most common complication of nasopharyngeal intubation is epistaxis due to a small nasal opening, turbinate damage, and poor technique.
-The middle turbinate is a vascular structure connected with the cribriform plate, so care has to be taken not to cause damage to the middle turbinate.

 # ~Question 4
 An obese 55-year-old male with past medical history of chronic obstructive pulmonary disease calls emergency medical services due to difficulty breathing after eating Chinese food.
 You find him at home with swollen lips and tongue, drool coming from his mouth with oxygen saturation of 80%.
 There are expiratory wheezes on lung exam.
 His oxygen saturation only increases to 90% with a non-rebreather.
 Which airway approach should be used?